wp-plugins/kudobux-testimonial-widget/readme.txt

 == Frequently Asked Questions ==
 <p>1.
 How do I customize my widget </p>
-**You can start customization right from wordpress admin, under the Kudobag Menu
+**You can start customization by logging into your Kudobuzz dashboard after plugin activation

 <p>2.
 When I need help who should I contact </p>
 **We are always more than happy to help.
-Reach us at support@kudobuzz.com
+Reach us at hello@kudobuzz.com

 <p>3.How many social accounts can I add </p>
 **You can add as many social accounts as you want

-<p>4.Is the plugin free</p>
-**Yes this plugin is 100% free
+<p>4.Do you offer custom installation</p>
+**Yes we do a free custom installation email is at [hello@kudobuzz.com]

 == Upgrade Notice ==
 We will always alert you via email or your dashboard when there are new updates and awesome improvements to the product
 - Just do a normal upgrade.

 == Changelog ==
+= 1.2.3 =
+- Installation error fixed
+- Session error fixed

 = 1.2.2 =
 - Activation issue fixed
-- Installation Instructions updated
+- Installation Instructions have been improved

 = 1.2.1 =
 - More widget themes have been added